dwf/rescued-scipy-wiki/Cookbook/MayaVi/ScriptingMayavi2/MainModules.rst

 The StructuredGridOutline module does the same as Outline module, but for conformal mesh.

-To illustrate how can we use these modules, let's consider a example provided in the VTKData directory, combxyz.bin & combq.bin files (Plot3D format) from the tarball vtkdata-5.0.3.tar.gz you can download [`http://www.vtk.org/get-software.php#latest`_ here].
+To illustrate how can we use these modules, let's consider a example provided in the VTKData directory, combxyz.bin & combq.bin files (Plot3D format) from the tarball vtkdata-5.0.3.tar.gz you can download `here <http://www.vtk.org/get-software.php#latest>`_.

 So, type: